 Julia Ward Howe was a noted author and poet, probably best known for writing the lyrics to The Battle Hymn of the Republic.
 She also was an active abolitionist and, following the Civil War, became a leader in the Woman’s Suffrage movement.
 At the time she moved to 241 Beacon, she was editor of the Woman’s Journal with offices at 5 Park.
 Her husband, a physician by training, had been the founding administrator of the Perkins Institute for the Blind and was also a leader in the abolitionist and public education movements.

 By the 1886-1887 winter season, Julia Ward Howe and Maud Howe had resumed living at 241 Beacon.

-During the 1888-1889 winter season, she was joined there by her son and daughter-in-law, Henry Marion Howe and Fannie (Gay) Howe.
+During the 1888-1889 winter season, she was joined by her son and daughter-in-law, Henry Marion Howe and Fannie (Gay) Howe.
 He was a metallurgist and lecturer on metallurgy at MIT.
 They continued to live with Mrs. Howe in 1890, but had moved to 287 Marlborough by the 1890-1891 winter season.

 Julia Ward Howe continued to live at 241 Beacon until her death in October of 1910.
 In 1916, Maud Elliott and her sister, Laura Elizabeth (Howe) Richards, the wife of Henry Richards, wrote a Pulitzer Prize winning biography of their mother.

-By the 1911-1912 winter season, it was the home of banker Thomas Motley, Jr., and his wife, Margaret (Fay) Motley.
+On May 29, 1911, 241 Beacon was acquired from Julia Ward Howe’s heirs by banker Thomas Motley, Jr. He and his wife, Margaret (Fay) Motley, made it their home.
 They previously had lived at 247 Beacon.
-Thomas Motley is shown as the owner of 241 Beacon on the 1912 and 1917 Bromley maps.
-They continued to live there in 1924, but had moved to Hyde Park by 1925.
+They continued to live at 241 Beacon in 1924, but had moved to Hyde Park by 1925.

 During the 1924-1925 and 1925-1926 winter seasons, 241 Beacon was the home of wool merchant Sidney Albert Eisemann and his wife, Helen English (Muhlfelder) Eisemann.
 They previously had lived at 29 Chestnut.
 They also maintained a home in Manchester.
 By 1927, they had moved to 371 Beacon.